lugia19/sd-embeds-stuff/README.md

 ------
 Have a working [webUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) install that's up to date and with the model you'd like to use.

-Personally I use the novelAI one, which I cannot link for obvious reasons.
+Personally I use the novelAI one.
+Follow [this guide](https://rentry.co/nai-speedrun) to set it up if you haven't already.

+**FOR THE LOVE OF GOD TURN OFF VAE WEIGHTS DURING TRAINING**

 Step Anime
 ------